Your paid search ads need to reach the right people when you’re spending several dollars per click.

 In contrast, if you don’t eliminate irrelevant search terms, your impressions will spike, diminishing your CTR.
 CTRs below 5% tell Google that your ads aren’t relevant.

-Discover what keywords do to your Google Ads campaigns.
+(Note: Go though the article to discover what keywords do to your Google Ads campaigns.)

 Negative keywords explained by match types